Gmousse/es7-checktypes-decorator/README.md

 If the validation is ok, your class or your methods will be executed as always.

-If the validation is wrong, the decorator will throw a `TypeError` with a custom message.
+If the validation is wrong, the decorator will throw a `ArgumentTypeError` (inherited from TypeError) with a custom message.